5th to 6th Grade Math Placement

 In the spring, Laguna Beach USD will begin the process of determining 7th and 8th grade student math placement for the upcoming academic year.
 As part of this rigorous process, multiple measures will be used to determine appropriate math placement including, end of course assessments, math grades, and state test results.

 At the end of May, parents of 6th and 7th graders will receive an informational letter regarding the middle school math placement process and pathways.
 If you have questions regarding middle school math placement or the math pathways, please contact your child's principal.

 High School Math Placement

-The California State PTA Website provides downloadable guides to assist parents in learning more about how you can support your child’s learning and other helpful information.
+The California State PTA website provides downloadable guides by grade level to assist parents in learning more about how you can support your child’s learning and other helpful information.